thunderbird/mailstrom/test/load/README.md

 The following information is required for each mailstrom load test account:

 * stage-server-username: The mailstrom stage test account username
-* user-password: The mailstrom stage test account user password
+* user-password: The mailstrom stage test account APP password
 * user-email-address: The mailstrom email address that is already configured and exists for the given mailstrom user

 To provide the test account user information for the load test, create a local `test/load/test_files/.load_test_users` file.<br>